Alien-X717/chat/README.md

 for windows:
 get it from here : https://github.com/tporadowski/redis/releases/tag/v5.0.9 and run redis-server.exe

+also specify in settings.py file which channel layer you want to use
 ************************************************************************************
 for production use :
 Additional configuration will be required depending on your server and hosting enviroment.
 Check official django channels documentation https://channels.readthedocs.io/en/2.x/